zeromind-xyz/how-to-get-interviews/proof/verifiable-proof-of-competence.md

 Proof of competence could be shown through: past work experiences, contributions to projects, apps / products you've built, etc.

 **Verifiable** = Ability for someone to check that your proof of competence is accurate, and real - with minimal effort.
+(TODO: need a much better definition here.)

 Words on their own are weak.
 If you say you've built an app that has a certain number of users but don't share the link to your app on the app store, and / or share its source code, then people aren't likely to believe that your app exists / that you've built your app.